The Cosmological CPT Theorem: Analytic Continuation in Cosmology

 \subsection{Perturbative Discrete Symmetries}

 The transformations in Section \ref{sec:Non-perturbaiveAnalyticContinuation} are somewhat obscure, due to their explicit dependence on the Weyl factor $\Omega$.
-If, however, we are doing \emph{unrenormalised} perturbation theory around a free, covariant, parity-even bosonic theory, a remarkable simplification appears.
+If, however, we are doing \emph{unrenormalised} perturbation theory around a free, covariant, parity-even bosonic theory, a remarkable simplification appears (at least when none of the fields are in the principal series).
 This is because the action takes the form:

 where, apart from the overall factor of $\sqrt{g}$, only \emph{integer} powers of the metric appear in $\mathcal{L}$.\footnote{ For spinor fields, the propagator term contains a factor of $\gamma_\mu$ which scales like the square-root of a metric.
 So in theories with fermions, we expect an additional power of $(-1)$ in \CRT for each fermion propagator, in any dimension $D$.} In this section, we are defining $I$ with the conventions of the Euclidean action, so that the amplitude always goes like $e^{-I}$, even in Lorentzian signature; thus the Lorentzian action is imaginary.